 MFG 461 (IOE 461).
 Quality Engineering Principles and Analysis

-This course provides students with the analytical and management tools necessary to solve manufacturing quality problems and implement effective quality systems.
-Topics include voice of the customer analysis, the Six Sigma problem solving methodology, process capability analysis, measurement system analysis, design of experiments, statistical process control, failure mode and effects analysis, quality function deployment, and reliability analysis.
+Provides students with the analytical and management tools necessary to solve manufacturing quality problems and implement effective quality systems.
+Topics include voice of the customer analysis, the Six Sigma problem solving methodology, process capability analysis, measurement system analysis, design of experiments, statistical process control, failure mode and effects of analysis, quality function deployment and reliability analysis.
 CourseProfile (ATLAS)

 MFG 462 (NAVARCH 461).
 Marine Structures Construction